 Searching for a sparkling diamond?
 Selecting a diamond starts by understanding the unique characteristics of each stone.
-Diamonds are graded based off the 4Cs - cut, color, clarity and carat weight.
+Diamonds are graded based off the 4Cs - cut, colour, clarity and carat weight.
 The 4Cs of diamonds impact the stone’s beauty and value.
 Learn more about each of the diamond 4Cs below.

 Putting it All Together with Diamond Quality

 As the largest online diamond retailer, we offer a vast collection of the world’s finest cut diamonds.
-Our diamonds are pre-selected for exceptional quality with well-graded elements of the 4Cs: cut, color, and clarity.
+Our diamonds are pre-selected for exceptional quality with well-graded elements of the 4Cs: cut, colour, and clarity.

 Each of the individual 4Cs of diamonds may interact with one another to impact a stone’s overall appearance.
-For example, an ideal cut diamond may appear less brilliant if its color rating is L or M. A well-cut stone may appear larger than a diamond of the same carat weight thanks to increased light reflection.
+For example, an ideal cut diamond may appear less brilliant if its colour rating is L or M. A well-cut stone may appear larger than a diamond of the same carat weight thanks to increased light reflection.

 The 4Cs of our loose diamonds are evaluated based on a standardized grading scale.
-Each loose diamond is accompanied by a grading report from either GIA, AGSL or GemEx, independent diamond grading labs with stringent grading and certification guidelines to analyze diamond quality.
+Each loose diamond is accompanied by a grading report from either GIA, AGSL or GemEx, independent diamond grading labs with stringent grading and certification guidelines to analyse diamond quality.

 Fancy Shapes and the Four Cs of Diamonds

 While round brilliant is the most popular diamond shape, there are many other shapes available.
 We offer nine different fancy-shaped diamonds that bring a personality all their own.
-Also known as fancy-cut stones, these diamonds are still graded by their cut, color, clarity and carat weight.
+Also known as fancy-cut stones, these diamonds are still graded by their cut, colour, clarity and carat weight.